gmag11/EnigmaIOT/docs/howto.md

     }
     //----------------- USER CODE END -------------
     else {
-        ESP.deepSleep(10000); // Next time deep sleep mode will be requested.
+        ESP.deepSleep(10000); // Next time deep sleep mode will be requested automatically.
 Only for testing }
 }
 ```